 The grant date fair values of SARs awards are determined using a Black-Scholes pricing model.
 Assumptions utilized in the model are evaluated and revised, as necessary, to reflect market conditions and experience.
-The following table provides the weighted average assumptions used in determining the fair value of the non-market based SARs awards granted during the three-month period ended March 31, 2014:
+The following table provides the weighted average assumptions used in determining the fair value of the non-market based SARs awards granted during the six-month periods ended June 30, 2014 and June 30, 2013:

-Three Months Ended March 31, 2014
+Six Months Ended June 30, 2014 Six Months Ended June 30, 2013

-Risk-free interest rate 0.69%
+Risk-free interest rate 0.71% 0.33%

-Expected life 3.5 years
+Expected life 3.5 years 3.5 years

-Expected volatility 48.01%
+Expected volatility 47.94% 49.80%

-Dividend yield %
+Dividend yield % %

-The Company did not issue any SARs during the three months ended March 31, 2013.
 In February 2014, the Company's chief executive officer was granted 188,165 market contingent SARs.
 The market contingent SARs have an exercise price of \$5.10, a five year term to expiration, and a weighted-average fair value of \$1.87.
 The fair value estimate of the market contingent SARs was calculated using a Monte Carlo Simulation model.
-The market contingent SARs are subject to a time-based vesting schedule, but will not vest unless and until certain additional, market-based conditions are satisfied: (1) with respect to the initial 36,496 market contingent SARs, which vest on a time-based schedule on the first anniversary of the date of grant, the closing price of the Company's common stock is at least \$7.65 per share for the average of 60 consecutive trading days anytime within five years from the grant date; (2) with respect to the next 64,460 market contingent SARs, which vest on a time-based schedule on the second anniversary of the date of grant, the closing price of the Company's common stock is at least \$10.20 per share for the average of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of the Company's common stock is at least \$15.30 per share for the average of 60 consecutive trading days anytime within five years from the grant date.
-These stock price
+The market contingent SARs are subject to a time-based vesting schedule, but will not vest unless and until certain additional, market-based conditions are satisfied: (1) with respect to the initial 36,496 market contingent SARs, which vest on a time-based schedule on the first anniversary of the date of grant, the closing price of the Company's common stock is at least \$7.65 per share for the average of 60 consecutive trading days anytime within five years from the grant date; (2) with respect to the next 64,460 market contingent SARs, which vest on a time-based schedule on the second anniversary of the date of grant, the closing price of the Company's common stock is at least \$10.20 per share for the average of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of the Company's common stock is at least \$15.30 per share for the average of 60 consecutive trading days anytime within five years from the grant date.
+These stock prices represent premiums in excess of at least 50% of the closing stock price of the Company's common stock on the date of grant.

-The Company recognized \$0.7 million and \$0.4 million of stock-based compensation expense during each of the three-month periods ended March 31, 2014 and 2013, respectively.
+The Company recognized \$0.7 million of stock-based compensation expense during each of the three-month periods ended June 30, 2014 and 2013, and \$1.4 million and \$1.1 million for the six-month periods ended June 30, 2014 and 2013, respectively.